TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

    annotations_json = ModelConverter.objects2json(model_objects=annotations)
    ````

+**PLEASE NOTE THE FOLLOWING HINTS**:
+- process multiple neoantigens by passing a list of validated neoantigens and a list of validated patients to `NeoFox().get_annotations()` in step 6.
-   Neoantigen obejcts can be transformed into other formats, too.
-In case, of our example:
+- Only the transformation of the annotation with `ModelConverter.annotations2short_wide_table()` will keep both information of neoantigen candidates and annotated features values. with Neoantigen objects can be transformed into other formats, too when `ModelConverter.annotations2tall_skinny_table()` or `ModelConverter.objects2json()` were used.
+In case of our example:
    ````python
     # convert neoantigens into data frame
    neoantigens_df = ModelConverter.objects2dataframe(model_objects=[validated_neoantigen])
    # convert neoantigens into JSON format
    neoantiges_json = ModelConverter.objects2json(model_objects=[validated_neoantigen]
    ````

-**PLEASE NOTE THE FOLLOWING HINTS**:
-- process multiple neoantigens by passing a list of validated neonatigens and a list of validated patients to `NeoFox().get_annotations()` in step 6.